Live with chronic pain, that’s what I needed to do according to the specialists.

 My physio gave me muscle strengthening exercises but that only made everything worse.

 After six months of pain, I threw the towel in the ring for the first time in my life.
 I quit my job, it was no longer possible due to the pain.
 I was officially declared unable for 83% (because of chronic neck, back and shoulder pain AND visually impaired) and received a WIA benefit.

 The situation was not only physically very difficult because of the constant pain, but mentally it was also very difficult.
-That is something many people often don’t realize, that chronic pain is also mentally very heavy for you.
+That is something many people often don’t realize, that to live with chronic pain is also mentally very heavy for you.

 Maybe now you think, geez Karlien, how unpleasant for you all of that (or maybe not haha).
 Anyway, I can tell you that I am really EXTREMELY grateful that I got to experience it!
 REALLY THANKFUL.
 You may think that I am not quite right with my head, but that is not so much the case.
 It’s just that this pain period has taught me so much!
 And it has brought me where I am now, as a chronic pain specialist with my own pain experience!
 So I know EXACTLY what it is like!
+I know exactly how it is to live with chronic pain.
 And what I can do to fix it!